d3fc/d3fc/packages/d3fc-webgl/README.md

 ### Series

+*If this is your first time using WebGL, this collection of very low-level components is not the best place to start.
+See other packages (e.g. [d3fc-series](https://github.com/d3fc/d3fc/tree/master/packages/d3fc-series#d3fc-series)) for higher-level components which make use of these low-level components.*

 The series share a common API with a typical configuration requiring x and y WebGL scales together with a number of attribute buffers.

 Some of the series make use of `next`/`previous` attributes.
 These are needed in situations where the current element requires information about adjacent elements in order to be drawn correctly.
 For example when drawing a line we need to know information about adjacent data points so that we can draw the connection between them correctly.